 Our board of directors is responsible for overseeing our affairs.
 Our board of directors conducts its business through meetings and actions taken by written consent in lieu of meetings.
 Our board of directors intends to hold at least four regularly scheduled meetings per year and additional special meetings as necessary.
-For the period from January 1, 2014 through December 31, 2014, our board of directors held twelve meetings.
-All of our directors attended 100% of the meetings of our board of directors and of the committees of our board of directors on which they served during this period, either in person or telephonically, except for Mr. Osborne who was unable to attend one board and one committee meeting.
+For the period from January 1, 2015 through December 31, 2015, our board of directors held nine meetings.
+All of our directors attended 100% of the meetings of our board of directors and of the committees of our board of directors on which they served during this period, either in person or telephonically.
 Our board of directors' policy, as set forth in our Corporate Governance Guidelines (the "Guidelines"), is to encourage and promote the attendance by each director at all scheduled meetings of our board of directors and all meetings of our stockholders.